 c.
 1300, nacioun, "a race of people, large group of people with common ancestry and language," from Old French nacion "birth, rank; descendants, relatives; country, homeland" (12c.) and directly from Latin nationem (nominative natio) "birth, origin; breed, stock, kind, species; race of people, tribe," literally "that which has been born," from natus, past participle of nasci "be born" (Old Latin gnasci), from PIE root *gene- "give birth, beget," with derivatives referring to procreation and familial and tribal groups.

-In Middle English it is not easy to distinguish them, but the "political society" sense seems to have emerged by late 14c. and it has gradually predominated.
+In Middle English it is not easy to distinguish them, but the "political society" sense emerged by 16c., perhaps late 14c. and it has gradually predominated.
 The older sense is preserved in the application of nation to the native North American peoples (1640s).
-Nation-building first attested 1907 (implied in nation-builder).
+Nation-building "creation of a new nation" is attested by 1907 (implied in nation-builder).
+Nation-state "sovereign country the inhabitants of which are united by language, culture, and common descent" is from 1918.